ATProtocol-Community/atprotocommunitywiki/wiki/explainers/dual-identifiers.md

 There is an inherent problem, however, in the use of clean, user-defined identifiers in mass-communication protocols, a problem you're likely familiar with if you've ever signed up for an email address: like all identifiers, email addresses must satisfy a **uniqueness constraint**.
 Therefore, within each domain, there can be one, and only one `john` per domain segment (e.g. `@gmail.com` or `@outlook.com`).
 Indeed, because of this limitation, it is much more likely that John has an email address that looks something more like `john.doe.1974@gmail.com` or some variant therein.

-Therein lies a contradiction that every communication protocol must somehow resolve: How can a protocol provide human-readable, memorable identifiers that accurately represent the users' preferred identities while *simultaneously* satisfying the uniqueness constraint for all identifiers?
+Therein lies the contradiction that every communication protocol must somehow resolve: How can a protocol provide human-readable, memorable identifiers that accurately represent the users' preferred identities while *simultaneously* satisfying the uniqueness constraint for all identifiers?

 The effects of this contradiction are lessened in protocols such as SMPT (the email protocol) and ActivityPub, as part of the identifier is defined by the domain authority of the server in which your account resides.
 However, this solution is impractical for a protocol such as ATProto, as one of the key goals of the protocol is to enable users to freely move their accounts to whichever server they wish, without affecting their experience within the network.
 It would be rather impractical if your account's identifier changed every time this happened!